we are a registered educational charity

 Black Country Living Museum is an award-winning open air museum that tells the story of one of the very first industrialised landscapes in Britain.

-They built world’s first successful steam engine; put the first steam train (the Stourbridge Lion) on US soil; fuelled the introduction of the first minimum wage; produced the anchor for the Titanic; practically built the Crystal Palace and so much more.
+They built the world’s first successful steam engine; put the first steam train (the Stourbridge Lion) on US soil; fuelled the introduction of the first minimum wage; produced the anchor for the Titanic; practically built the Crystal Palace; and so much more.

-We believe Black Country Living Museum must reflect the diversity of the Black Country; to ensure the Museum, its Collections and its Programmes remain relevant and valued by our communities.
+Our Statement of Intent: we believe Black Country Living Museum must reflect the diversity of the Black Country, to ensure the Museum, its collections and its programmes remain relevant and valued by our communities.

 We are committed to creating and sustaining a staff, volunteer and audience community where everyone feels valued, where their contribution matters and where they can reach their full potential, irrespective of their background, identity or circumstances.